 We may earn a commission when you buy through links in our articles.
 Learn more.

-Warhammer 40k Blood Angels 9th edition guide 2023
+Warhammer 40k Blood Angels guide

 Warhammer 40k Blood Angels Captain Dante Conversion - a gold-armoured space marine with angelic wings, wielding a power axe - painted by 40kSteve